 Depending on the nature of your enquiry, your best option may be to contact your family, friends, airline, travel agent, employer or travel insurance provider in the first instance.

 The Consular Services Charter explains what the Australian Government can and cannot do to assist Australians overseas.

 The Australian Embassy operates from the Wazir Akbar Khan area of Kabul.

 The working week is Sunday to Thursday, in accordance with local practice.

 Australians seeking consular assistance should call the 24-hour Consular Emergency Centre on +61 2 6261 3305.
 The Consular Emergency Centre can be contacted on 1300 555 135 from within Australia.
 The provision of consular services to Australians in Afghanistan may be severely restricted due to the security environment.

 See the Embassy website for information about opening hours and temporary closures that may affect service provision.

 If you are travelling to Afghanistan, whatever the reason and however long you'll be there, we strongly recommend you to register with the Department of Foreign Affairs and Trade.
 The information you provide will help us to contact you in an emergency - whether it is a natural disaster, civil disturbance or a family issue.

 Natural disasters, severe weather and climate

 Afghanistan is in an active earthquake zone.
-Flooding and landslides can occur with little warning between March and May.
+Flooding and landslides can occur with little warning between March and June.
 Some mountainous areas are subject to deadly winter avalanches.
-In March 2012, an avalanche in Badakhshan province reportedly killed at least 45 people.
+Approximately 300 people have been killed and 9,000 families affected by floods, rain, heavy snow and avalanches in Afghanistan in 2015.
 Information on natural disasters can be obtained from the Humanitarian Early Warning Service.
 If a natural disaster occurs, follow the advice of local authorities.